 Prof. Langer has also published on the codification of German, the German diaspora in the USA, and questions regarding the teaching of German as a foreign language.
 His current research projects focus on two areas.
 Together with Tim Shortis and Julie Blake (both Bristol) and Richard Coates (UWE), amongst others, he is directing a set of workshops exploring Bristolian identity with regard to language and region.

 Prof. Langer is a Schleswig-Holsteiner born and bred who, in 1991, moved to England after his Zivildienst in Neumünster to study English and German Linguistics at the fine University of Newcastle upon Tyne.
 Apart from Newcastle where he obtained his B.A. in 1994 and his M.A. in 1995, he studied in Leiden, Heidelberg, Wolfenbüttel and Dublin (UCD).
 He obtained his PhD from the University of Newcastle in 2000 and has been part of the academic staff at Bristol since 2000.
 He was promoted to a Readership in 2008, was a University Research Fellow in 2010/11 and was made a Professor of Germanic Linguistics in August 2013.
-From 2007-2014, Dr Langer was the President of the Forum of Germanic Language Studies (FGLS), the subject association of (mostly) British and Irish researchers working on the linguistics of German, Dutch, Flemish and Scandinavian languages and he has been a member of the executive team of the Historical Sociolinguistics Network (HiSoN, since 2005).
+From 2007-2014, Prof. Langer was the President of the Forum of Germanic Language Studies (FGLS), the subject association of (mostly) British and Irish researchers working on the linguistics of German, Dutch, Flemish and Scandinavian languages and he is a member of the executive team of the Historical Sociolinguistics Network (HiSoN, since 2005).
 Recently, he has been researching at the Universities of Kiel (2011) and Flensburg (2012) as a fellow of the Alexander-von-Humboldt-Foundation, Bonn.
 He is a Corresponding Member of the University's of Flensburg's research centre on lesser used languages (kurs).
 When not walking his Dachshund Daphne, he plays football for Red Star Bedminster or sails on a small and wobbly vessel on Chew Valley Lake.